Pharm-Uzor/ESRGAN-TEAM-HAMOYE-PROJECT/README.md

 D) **RAG Application**: contains the code and document for the implementation of RAG in the project.
 RAG is an AI concept, that involves providing an AI large context in the form of a document to enable it to accurately perform tasks.
   This folder contains:

-  i) **Education Data PDF Document**: This folder contains the PDF document for the RAG system:
+  i) **Education Data PDF Document**: This folder contains the PDF document for the RAG system.
   This folder contains:

-    1) **'corrected_dataset_abriged_PDF.pdf'**: The PDF document that provides context to the LLM
+  1) **corrected_dataset_abridged pdf.pdf**: The PDF document that provides context to the LLM.

  ii) **Requirements**:
    This folder contains:

   1) **'requirements.txt'**: This contains the Python dependencies for creating and running the RAG Application.

 iii) **'main.py'**: This Python file contains the code for the implementation of the RAG Application and the implementation of the Streamlit user interface.